E-commerce tips

 There are 2 reports that you could use to view or calculate your repeat purchase rate:

-• Returning customer rate over time: Like the name indicates, this metric shows the percentage of customers who have made more than one purchase, along with how this rate has changed over a given period.
-It is often presented in a box or chart that breaks down the proportion of first-time customers versus returning customers.
+• Returning customer rate over time: This metric shows the percentage of customers who have made more than one purchase, along with how this rate has changed over a given period.

-What is considered a good repeat purchase rate?
+What is a good repeat purchase rate?
+Benchmarks by industry

 If you’re wondering what a good repeat purchase rate is, there’s no single correct answer to this question.